On subspace designs: Singleton bound for sum-rank metric codes and optimal subspace designs

 \subsection{Examples of optimal subspace designs}

-In order to construct optimal subspace designs, we can consider a construction of MSRD code in \cite{byrne2021fundamental}, relying on \textbf{MRD codes}, that is rank metric codes whose parameters satisfy the equality in the Singleton bound, and rephrased in the vector framework.
+In order to construct optimal subspace designs, we can consider a construction of MSRD codes in \cite{byrne2021fundamental}, relying on \textbf{MRD codes}, that is rank metric codes whose parameters satisfy equality in the Singleton bound for rank metric codes, and rephrased in the vector framework.

 The study of MSRD codes started with Mart{\'\i}nez-Pe{\~n}as \cite{Martinez2018skew}, and since then many other papers analyzed their structure \cite{martinezpenas2019reliable,martinezpenas2019universal,ott2021bounds} from the vector point of view.
-In this framework, the linearized Reed-Solomon codes was the first family of MSRD codes constructed.
-Neri in \cite{neri2021twisted} extends the family of generalized twisted Gabidulin codes to a new family of MSRD codes.
-In Theorem \ref{th:example2(n-1)des}, we already construct examples of $(k-1)$-designs in $V=V(k,q^m)$ which turn out to be optimal subspace designs.
+In this framework, the linearized Reed-Solomon codes represented the first family of MSRD codes constructed.
+Neri in \cite{neri2021twisted} extended the family of generalized twisted Gabidulin codes to a new family of MSRD codes.
+In Theorem \ref{th:example2(n-1)des}, we already constructed examples of $(k-1)$-designs in $V=V(k,q^m)$ which turned out to be optimal subspace designs.